 If you are interested in pursuing an undergraduate degree program at Louisiana Tech University, please refer to the checklist below.
 The following is a list of all undergraduate admission requirements needed to make an application for admission.

-3. Applicants from non-English speaking countries: Students are required to submit at least one of the following items below based on the GPA.
+2. Applicants from non-English-speaking countries: Transcripts and test scores - Students are required to submit at least one of the following items below based on the GPA.
 You are welcome to submit more than one of the items.

 College prep curriculum requirements include 3 years of college preparatory mathematics.
 SAT or ACT are highly recommended.

-4. Applicants from English speaking countries or English speaking high school curriculum, such as IB, international schools, etc.: Students are required to submit at least one of the following items below based on the GPA.
+3. Applicants from English speaking countries or English-speaking high school curriculum, such as IB, international schools, etc.: Transcripts and test scores - Students are required to submit at least one of the following exams in addition to meeting the GPA requirement.

 All documents can be submitted as PDF attachments via email.
 Official transcripts can be sent to us electronically or mailed in a sealed envelope directly from the school.
-Please make sure all transcripts are sent to the International Student Office - firstname.lastname@example.org.
+Please make sure all transcripts are sent to the Office of International Affairs (International Student Office) - firstname.lastname@example.org.
 You may choose to mail physical documents to the address provided below.

-Official test scores (TOEFL, IELTS, Duolingo, SAT, ACT) must be sent directly from the testing agency.
+Official test scores (TOEFL, IELTS, Duolingo, SAT, ACT) can be sent directly from the testing agency.
 Please use university code - 6372 for sending test scores.
-Additionally, we request that you send a PDF copy of your scores via email.
+Additionally, we request that you send a PDF copy of your scores via email to email@example.com.

-1. Proof of available yearly funds to cover each year of study in the form of an official bank statement of account, government scholarship letter, or athletic scholarship letter (accounts must be accessible at any time)
+1. Proof of available yearly funds to cover each academic year of study (Fall, Winter, and Spring) in the form of an official bank statement of account, government scholarship letter, or athletic scholarship letter (accounts must be accessible at any time)